-Please add any other commitment statements you would like to note:
+ease add any other commitment st анетеніѕ уой жойна tike to note: arent/Guardian Signature Date Parent/Guardian Signature Date

-Parent/Guardian Signature

-Date

-Parent/Guardian Signature

-Date

 Student's Commitment: I fully commit to this school in the following ways:

 - I am enrolling in this school because I want to achieve.
 I will put forth my best effort every single day. - I agree with my school's expectations, standards, and requirements because I have high expectations for myself. - I understand and agree to follow the Student Code of Conduct and Dress Code in the Parent and Student Handbook. - I will attend school all day, every day, unless I have an excused absence. - I will complete my homework, submit it on time, and contact my teacher about any questions.